 Research Assistant, Defense Program

 The Center for a New American Security (CNAS) seeks to hire a Research Assistant (RA) to support the Defense Program.
-Candidates with project management, event management, and scheduling experience, as well as familiarity with the defense budget, DoD processes, and data sets are strongly encouraged to apply.
-Please note that this is not an area studies position.
+Candidates with project management, event management, and scheduling experience, along with an interest in defense strategy and wargaming are strongly encouraged to apply.
+Candidates should be self-starters that are comfortable working as part of a small, close-knit team in a fast-paced and fluid work environment.
+An ability to manage complex administrative tasks with diligent attention to detail is critical.
+Please note that this is not a regional studies position.

 Project Development and Management

-- Research on and familiarity with potential funders;
+- Research and build familiarity with potential funders;

-- Proposal development in conjunction with Center staff;
+- Develop proposals in conjunction with Center staff;

 Event Design and Management

-- Formulation of event agendas including themes and speakers;
+- Formulate event agendas including themes and speakers;

-- Coordination with outside speakers and their staffs;
+- Coordinate with external speakers and their staffs; and

-- Collaboration with Center staff to develop compelling graphics and data visualizations;
+- Collaborate with Center staff to develop compelling graphics and data visualizations; and

 Other Administrative Tasks